IASTODAY DAILY CAPSULE -NOVEMBER 19 2019 NOTES [UPSC IAS Current affairs]

 IASTODAY DAILY CAPSULE -NOVEMBER 13 2019 NOTES [UPSC IAS Current affairs]

-Current affairs, Daily hindu notes, hindu notes, MAINS 2020, Prelims UPSC, The Hindu Notes, UPSC exam
+Daily hindu notes, Current affairs, hindu notes, MAINS 2020, Prelims UPSC, The Hindu Notes, UPSC exam

 IASTODAY DAILY CAPSULES -General Studies-01 IASTODAY CAPSULES are available free -date wise => CLICK HERE Manual scavenging fatalities highest in Tamil Nadu, says survey News As many as 206 manual scavengers died while cleaning sewers and septic tanks between 1993 and July 2019 in Tamil Nadu, according to a government survey conducted in 170 districts in 18 States.
 Highest deaths The deaths in Tamil Nadu were the highest among all States.
 Two percent of victims’ families were not compensated, whereas all victims’ families in Punjab, Gujarat and Telangana received compensation.
 Despite a 2013 law prohibiting employment of manual scavengers, the survey identified 54,130 people engaged in this job across India as of July 2019.
 'Climate strike' named Collins' word of the year 2019 News 'Climate strike', a form of protest popularised by…